francianepovoa/francianepovoa/README.md

-### Hi there 👋, my name is Franciane
+### Hi there 👋, my name is Franciane,

 I'm from Norway, I work with Web Development.
 I really enjoy learning new languages and working with frameworks like React and React Native.

 Skills:  Node.JS/ REACT / JS / HTML / CSS

 - 🔭 I’m currently working on as Freelancer
-- 📫 How to reach me: franciane@povoa.np
+- 📫 How to reach me: franciane@povoa.no
-- ⚡ Fun fact: I'm Medical physics and Brazilian
+- ⚡ Fun fact: I'm Medical physics ☢️ and Brazilian 🇧🇷